tom9zbx/GIFtoolsCookbook/content/recipes/recipe_index.rst

     Create weights from a geology model <weightsFromGeoModel>
     Create a waveform for a TEM data set <createTEMwaveform>
     Create an octree mesh using a Fortran utility <createOctreeMesh>
+    Tutorial on forward modelling data in GIFtools <fwdModData>
+    Tutorial on inverting data in GIFtools <invertData>

 ..
 Project DC/IP 3D data onto a 2D lines for DCIP2D inversion <dcip3Dto2D>